 Research and service

-Research is an integral part of our master's degree program.
+Research is an integral part of our doctoral degree program.
 Students work in groups to complete a terminal project prior to graduation.
 The projects may include surveys on education and/or the collection of preliminary data on innovative practice issues.
 Students work with their faculty advisors to develop the necessary protocols to conduct clinical research.
-In addition, students complete a quality poster of their research findings that may be displayed at the American Association of Nurse Anesthetists Annual Congress Meeting and/or at the college’s Annual Research Day.
+In addition, students complete a quality poster of their research findings that may be displayed at the American Association of Nurse Anesthetists Annual Congress Meeting and/or at the college's annual Research Day.

 Completed or recent research projects